gguuttss/token-fraction-vester/README.md

 We can see that the vester can at maximum have unvested 50,000 tokens, let's check whether this is correct:

 There are 200,000 circulating tokens not originating from the vest.
 If the vester unvests 50,000 a total of 200,000 + 50,000 tokens is circulating.
 50,000 / 250,000 = 0.2, so the vester has unvested 20% of the circulating supply.
+All good so far!

 ## Use case
 So, why would you want to vest in such a convoluted way?
 One reason might be that you have two parties with conflicting agendas, that still want to agree on a vest.